 My attendance during the program

 The Bachelor of Oral Health in Dental Science is offered full-time on campus at the Gold Coast campus and the Centre for Medicine and Oral Health.
 Classes may be scheduled during the day and evening throughout the week and on Saturdays.

 Due to the need for students to develop complex clinical and technical skills throughout this program, extensive hands-on exposure to clinical/laboratory environments is required.
 As a result, some courses commencing from Year 1/Semester 2 of this program will extend beyond the standard 13-week teaching semester (i.e. commencing earlier and extending later than the standard 13-week semester).
 Students are advised that the timetables for these courses will not exceed 21 teaching weeks per semester (i.e. the academic year will not exceed 42 teaching weeks in duration).
 Exact dates over which these extended courses will run will be published on a semester-by-semester basis in the Academic calendar.

-To be classed as a full-time student you are required to enrol in a minimum number of credit points (CP) each semester.
+To be classed as a full-time student you are required to enrol in a minimum number of credit points each semester.
 This may affect your entitlement to Centrelink benefits.
 The minimum credit points for full-time enrolment in this program is 30 credit points.

 The following provides specific information on interrupting and resuming your studies in this program: